-The Grey Teal is almost all grey-brown.
+The Grey Teal Duck is almost all grey-brown.
 Each feather of the body is edged with buff, except on the rump.
 The chin and throat are white, the bill is dark green and the eye is red.
 The secondary wing feathers have glossy blue-black patch, broadly bordered and tipped with white.
 In flight, a large white wedge is visible on the underwing.
-The Grey Teal is one of the smaller Australian ducks.
+The Grey Teal Duck is one of the smaller Australian ducks.

-The Grey Teal nests near freshwater lakes and marshes, usually on the ground, but also in tree holes or rabbit burrows.
+The Grey Teal Duck nests near freshwater lakes and marshes, usually on the ground, but also in tree holes or rabbit burrows.